 Donald F. Kettl

-Donald F. Kettl is professor at the Lyndon B. Johnson School of Public Affairs, at the University of Texas at Austin.
-He is also a nonresident senior fellow at the Volcker Alliance and the Brookings Institution.
+Donald F. Kettl is professor at the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin.
+He is also a nonresident senior fellow at the Brookings Institution.

 Kettl is the author or editor of numerous books, including Can Governments Earn Our Trust?
 (2017); Little Bites of Big Data for Public Policy (2017); The Politics of the Administrative Process (7th edition, 2017), Escaping Jurassic Government: Restoring America’s Lost Commitment to Competence (2016), System under Stress: The Challenge to 21st Century American Democracy Homeland Security and American Politics (2014), The Next Government of the United States: Why Our Institutions Fail Us and How to Fix Them (2008), and The Global Public Management Revolution (2005).